itzzhashtag/AuraSense-IOT-ESP/README.md

 ---

 <div align="center">
-AuraSense IOT (ESP) is a triple-ESP32 based real-time room environment, harmful gases and air quality monitoring system with advanced wireless TCP/IP communication between ESP32 devices, multi-sensor data collection, and dynamic visual outputs on both LED matrix and LCD displays.
+AuraSense IOT (ESP) is a Multi-ESP32 based real-time Home Environment, harmful gases and air quality monitoring system with advanced wireless TCP/IP communication between ESP32 devices, multi-sensor data collection, and dynamic visual outputs on both LED matrix and LCD displays.
 </div>

 ---

 ## 📡 Project Overview

-This project builds an intelligent room air-quality dashboard using two ESP32 microcontrollers:
+This project builds an intelligent room air-quality dashboard using Many ESP32 microcontrollers:

-- **Client ESP3:** Collects Lpg Gas value from MQ5 Sensor Locally and displays it locally on an LCD display with led indicators and sends the data to Client ESP2 over Wi-Fi.
+- **Client ESP3:** Collects Lpg Gas value from MQ5 and DHT11 Sensor Locally and displays it locally on an LCD display with led indicators and sends the data to Client ESP2 over Wi-Fi.
 - **Server ESP2:** Collects air quality, temperature, and humidity data, displays it locally on an LCD display with RGB indicators and sends the data to Client ESP1 over Wi-Fi.
 - **Client ESP3:** Receives room environment data and external MQ5 sensor data Network connected ESP1, displays information on a dual 8x32 LED matrix, fetches weather data from Weather API, and hosts a real-time web interface.
 ---